• Skip to primary navigation

 Prepare From Frozen: Thaw the meal using one of these safe thawing methods.
 Then, roast in the oven or grill according to recipe directions, making absolutely sure to cook until it reaches the USDA’s recommendation of a safe internal temperature (145° F).

-What other ways can you cook a pork tenderloin?
+Are there other ways to cook pork tenderloin?

 Side Dish Ideas for Pork Tenderloin